APOSTpy/APOSTpy/README.md

 ### Usage
 Examples can be found at `./tests`.

-By specifying the atomic coordinates of a molecule and defining the fragments into the ones you want to split, the script calculates the corresponding oxidation state for each defined fragment.
+By specifying the atomic coordinates of a molecule and the fragments that they belong to, the program calculates the corresponding oxidation state for each fragment through the EOS algorithm (obtaining the EFOs).

 ## Resources
 - [mgimferrer/APOST3D](https://github.com/mgimferrer/APOST3D)
 - [jgrebol/ESIpy](https://github.com/jgrebol/ESIpy)
 - [pyscf](https://github.com/pyscf/pyscf)

-## How to citate